PieterjanMontens/ada_socketsrv/README.md

 It just answers something to a HTTP/1.1 request.

 ## How to use
-You'll need Ada, GNAT & gprbuild
+You'll need Ada, GNAT & gprbuild.

 Compile:

     $ gprbuild -Pada_socketsrv